Anxiety in Children and Ways to Deal With It

 When babies are born, they are often happy to be passed from one person’s arms to the next without much fuss as long as they are warm and comfortable.
 As they get a little older, they begin to fear being passed on to strangers.
 As a child grows up, predictable fears may emerge.
 They exhibit a fear of the unknown since they are extremely dependent on their caretakers.

 The development of stranger anxiety coincides with a child’s budding sense of belonging in the world.
-Around the time that stranger anxiety begins, the child realises that the relationship they have with the people they spend the most time with (often their parents) is different from the relationship that they have with strangers and other people they do not know well.
+Around the time that stranger anxiety begins, the child realizes that the relationship they have with the people they spend the most time with (often their parents) is different from the relationship that they have with strangers and other people they do not know well.

 While being anxious with strangers is normal, the intensity and duration of the distress experienced by any kid, along with the ways that distress is expressed, may differ.